….. “Under Construction” …..

 ‘Self made’ guitarists have always existed.
 Yet I’m in favor of taking guitar lessons with a teacher.
 If you do everything alone, the chance of learning a wrong technique is much bigger.
 You also progress faster with a teacher.

 You do not have to have classes every week if you take classes with me.
-With a ‘strip-card’ you decide when and how often you want to take guitar lessons.
+With a pack of lessons you decide when and how often you want to take guitar lessons.

 Attitude Right hand / Left hand